mhprodhan/pyinnovativetrend/README.md

 **graph : python dictionary (optional)**
 **Default values**
-'trendLineStyle' : 'dashed'      # Line style of trend line, for more line style type visit documentation of matplotlib/ 'scatterMarker' : '.'            # Marker type of scattered data points, for more marker visit documentation of matplotlib/ 'title' : ''                     # Title of the graph or illustration/ 'xlabel' : 'First sub-series'    # Label of X-axis/ 'ylabel' : 'Second sub-series'   # Label of Y-axis/ 'noTrendLineStyle' : 'solid'     # Line style of no trend line or 1:1 line, for more line style type visit documentation of matplotlib/
+'trendLineStyle' : 'dashed'      # Line style of trend line, for more line style type visit documentation of matplotlib\
+'scatterMarker' : '.'            # Marker type of scattered data points, for more marker visit documentation of matplotlib\
+'title' : ''                     # Title of the graph or illustration\
+'xlabel' : 'First sub-series'    # Label of X-axis\
+'ylabel' : 'Second sub-series'   # Label of Y-axis\
+'noTrendLineStyle' : 'solid'     # Line style of no trend line or 1:1 line, for more line style type visit documentation of matplotlib\
-'output_dir' : './'              # Directory of output file where graph is to be saved/ 'output_name' : 'outputfig.png'  # Name of the graph or illustration/
+'output_dir' : './'              # Directory of output file where graph is to be saved\
+'output_name' : 'outputfig.png'  # Name of the graph or illustration\
-'dpi' : 300                      # Dot per inch (dpi) of the graph or illustration/ 'row' : -                        # Row number of the subplots.
+'dpi' : 300                      # Dot per inch (dpi) of the graph or illustration\
+'row' : -                        # Row number of the subplots.
 If not provided, will be calculated automatically.
-(Available only for multiple analysis)/
+(Available only for multiple analysis)\
 'colm': -                        # column number of the subplots.
 If not provided, will be calculated automatically.
-(Available only for multiple analysis)/
+(Available only for multiple analysis)\